harryharrold/performance/FullText.md

 * So we'd replace "Individuals and" with "team" - we value "Team interactions over processes and tools"

-## Woclomerking software over comprehensive documentation
+## Working software over comprehensive documentation

 Image: https://www.flickr.com/photos/33774513@N08/4335376117 - a library...